Olgapuri Children's Village

 Children everywhere need certain things to thrive—stability and structure, love and emotional support, education and positive role models, security, shelter, nutritious food, clothing, medical care, and protection.
 Unfortunately, through no fault of their own, this quality of care is not available to all children, leaving many to grow and develop in perilous circumstances.

-But NYF leaders in the United States and Nepal dreamed of providing these children with a better, larger, more beautiful space.
+Since 1992, NYF has provided safe, loving homes for some of these children.
+J House, NYF’s original home for boys, and K House for girls, were administered from rented buildings.
+But NYF leaders dreamed of providing these children with a better, larger, more beautiful space.
 Thanks to extremely generous support from committed donors, we were able to secure a piece of land in Lalitpur, Kathmandu Valley, large enough for our dream village.
+Olgapuri Children’s Village was opened in 2016.
+The children living at J House and K House transferred to the new campus and were joined by new brothers and sisters.
+The campus continues to develop year after year.

-Since 1992, almost 200 children have been raised in these homes and have become successful parents, teachers, doctors, engineers, lawyers, I/NGO workers, government employees, social workers, and more.
+Since 1992, almost 250 children have been raised in these homes and have become successful parents, teachers, doctors, engineers, lawyers, I/NGO workers, government employees, social workers, and more.
 Graduates from Olgapuri Children’s Village speak fondly of their time here, recalling festivals, friendships, and family connections that last well into the future.

 Education & Academic Performance